osandov/osandov-linux/README.md

 [Paths]
 # Top-level VM directory.
 Defaults to "~/vms".
 VMs=~/vms
+# Directory to download installer ISOs to.
+Defaults to "iso" directory under
+# the VMs directory.
+ISOs=~/Downloads
 # Directory to look in for `vm.py run -k`.
 Unset by default.
 Builds=~/builds
 ```